 '''

-/Activity element (Activity) not rendered/

-public void Activity2()

-{

-// behavior is an Activity

-}

 public void Interaction()

 {

 // behavior is an Interaction

 }

-// behavior is an Interaction
+} //end Container

 '''

 Behavior Code

 Behavior code is inserted into an operation Body when that operation is generated to file.
 This code is most useful when combined with Design Patterns; elements within a Pattern often require the same stub code.
 The behavior code is also useful for ensuring that the generated code can be directly compiled.
 The language-specific Patterns available from the web site resources include behavior code for some of the defined operations; this helps speed up the process of applying Patterns from model to implementation.